jacgoldsm/tslib/README.md

 # tslib
 A correct and consistent API for dealing with leads, lags, differences, and filling in gaps in time-series and panel data.
-Available in Pandas and PySpark (via pandas-on-Spark).
+Available in Pandas and PySpark.

-In Pandas, importing `tslib` grants access to the `.ts` accessor, allowing for idiomatic creation of lags, leads, and differences with time series and panel data.
+In Pandas and PySpark, importing `tslib` grants access to the `.ts` accessor, allowing for idiomatic creation of lags, leads, and differences with time series and panel data.

-All Pandas functionality works equally with [pandas-on-Spark](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/pandas_pyspark.html) DataFrames.

 See complete documentation [here](https://jacgoldsm.github.io/tslib/).